Environmental justice and coal mining in Appalachia: Social and economic impacts

 Appalachia has historically been one of the most impoverished regions of the country.
 There is a debate about whether coal production is a source of wealth or poverty in Appalachia.
-The U.S. geological survey and the U.S. bureau of mines states that there is a coal-wealth paradox in Appalachia.
-Appalachia is home to some of the largest coal mines yet the average per capita income is only about 68% of the national per capita income.
+The U.S. Geological Survey and the U.S. Bureau of Mines state that there is a coal-wealth paradox in Appalachia.
+Although Appalachia is home to some of the largest coal mines, the average per capita income is only about 68% of the national per capita income.
 However, work done by Black and Sanders shows that between 1970 and 1980 the increase in coal production substantially boosted the pay of low skilled workers in Appalachia and likely caused a decrease in income inequality.

 Although coal mining industries are often associated with increased jobs and economic growth, this association does not hold for Appalachia, where two-thirds of the counties have higher levels of unemployment than the nation and per capita personal wages falling 20% lower than the nation.
 More specifically, in Hendryx and Zullig's comparative analysis of Appalachia counties, those with coal mining had greater economic disparities and more poverty than those without industry.
 The shift towards coal surface mining from underground mining led to a 50% decline in mining jobs from 1985 to 2005, and competition from cheap natural gas also decreased demand for coal, leading some mines to close or reduce extraction, which further increased unemployment.

 During the 1990s coal mining and other extractive businesses took a sharp decline in Appalachia.
 This caused the economy to take a sharp decline and many people found themselves without jobs and it caused widespread poverty.
 Furthermore, those who had worked in the mining industry found that their bodies were left damaged and in constant pain.
 The grueling work that these people did left them looking for relief from the pain and many people of Appalachia turned to opioids.
 From 2014 to 2015, overall mining employment for Appalachia has dropped by 15.9%.

 With the decrease in economic opportunities for the people of Appalachia came despair that left many hopeless for their future.
 This causes diseases of despair such as alcohol and drug overdose (both prescription and illegal), suicide, and alcoholic liver disease.
 (Marberry & Werner, 2020).
-Furthermore it is believed that diseases of despair may be connected to solastagia.
-Solastagia is a, “psychoterratic illness, which is ‘defined as earth-related mental illness where people’s mental wellbeing … is threatened by the severing of ‘healthy’ links between themselves and their home/territory.’”
+Furthermore, it is believed that diseases of despair may be connected to solastalgia.
+Solastalgia is a, "psychoterratic illness, which is 'defined as earth-related mental illness where people's mental wellbeing … is threatened by the severing of 'healthy' links between themselves and their home/territory.'"

 A NASA study states that promises of beneficial post-mining development in the Appalachian region have yet to materialize.
 A 2017 study found that neighborhoods closest to coal impoundments are "slightly more likely to have higher rates of poverty and unemployment, even after controlling for rurality, mining-related variables, and spatial dependence".